-SECTION IV CODE OF CONDUCT/SPORTSMANSHIP/DISOUALIFICATION
+SECTION IV CODE OF CONDUCT/SPORTSMANSHIP/DISQUALIFICATION

 - 1. All competitors will conduct themselves in such a manner that respect is shown for the game of golf, golf course, facilities and for other participants at the site. - 2.
 Any act of unsportsmanlike conduct on the part of any competitors during a match will not be tolerated and may lead to the individual or team to be disqualified from the match or tournament. - 3.
-Process for a disqualification: (See attached disqualification form on page 22) - a.
-Regular Season - The final decision to disqualify any player will be made by the host coach during the regular season. - The host coach will discuss the incident with the other coaches, and then a vote will follow with the host coach breaking any ties. - The host coach will make this decision in good faith based on facts and evidence presented to him by everyone involved in the incident. - Proper submission must be made to the NHIAA within 24 hours b.
-Tournament

-- The final decision to disqualify any player will be made by the tournament director. - The tourney director will discuss the incident with the other members of the tournament committee. - The tourney director will make this decision in good faith based on facts and evidence presented to him by everyone involved in the incident. - The decision will be made in a timely fashion. - Proper submission must be made to the NHIAA within 24 hours - 4.
+NHGA Tournament Directors, officials, and volunteers will be treated with the dignity and respect consistent with the USGA Rules of Etiquette. - 4.
+Process for a disqualification: (See attached disqualification form at the end of this document) - a.
+Regular Season - The final decision to disqualify any player or coach will be made by the host coach during the regular season. - The host coach will discuss the incident with the other coaches, and then a vote will follow with the host coach breaking any ties. - The host coach will make this decision in good faith based on facts and evidence presented to him by everyone involved in the incident. - Proper submission must be made to the NHIAA within 24 hours - b.
+Tournament - The final decision to disqualify any player or coach will be made by the tournament director. - The tourney director will discuss the incident with the other members of the tournament committee. - The tourney director will make this decision in good faith based on facts and evidence presented to him by everyone involved in the incident. - The decision will be made in a timely fashion. - Proper submission must be made to the NHIAA within 24 hours - 5.
 Examples of, but NOT limited to, types of behavior that could lead to a disqualification: - Use of and/or possession of alcoholic beverages, controlled substances, or tobacco products.
 Including vapes of any kind. - Having a caddy - Causing any damage to the golf course - Throwing club or ball - Loud outbursts - Flagrant language - Knowingly giving inaccurate information to another player - A player's marker that intentionally records an incorrect score on a score card - Accepting advise from other than the coach - Using a riding cart during the match.
 If there are extenuating circumstances that might require the use of a riding cart by a golfer, a petition filed by the principal must be submitted to the NHIAA office no less than five (5) calendar days prior to the season and no less than five (5) calendar days prior to the beginning of the State Tournament.
 The Committee will review each request and respond with their decision in writing to the principal prior to the first scheduled event or tournament round.
 Medical documentation must be presented with petition. - After consultation with all coaches involved, the home coach will make the final decision. - Unintentional breaking of the USGA Rules of Golf may result in a no card as opposed to a disqualification based on the disqualification process.